GoogleCloudPlatform/serverless-game-contest/player/README.md

 ## Step 1 - Create a Cloud Function
-Duration: 10:00

-You create a Cloud Function triggered by HTTP requests.
+You will create a Cloud Function triggered by HTTP requests.

 1. Using the menu in the top left corner of the console, select **Cloud Functions** from the **Compute** section.
 2. If this is the first time you are using Cloud Functions in this project, you will see a message that the Cloud Functions API is not enabled.
 Click the **Enable API** button to proceed.